igorFNegrizoli/igorFNegrizoli/README.md

 ### 👋 Hi there, I'm Igor

-I'm a Computer Scientist from [Loanda](https://pt.wikipedia.org/wiki/Loanda) currently based on [Cascavel](https://pt.wikipedia.org/wiki/Cascavel_(Paran%C3%A1)).
-I graduated from [UNIOESTE](https://pt.wikipedia.org/wiki/Universidade_Estadual_do_Oeste_do_Paran%C3%A1) on August 2022.
+I'm Igor, a Computer Scientist with experience in native Android development, back-end and front-end applications.
+I am originally from [Loanda](https://pt.wikipedia.org/wiki/Loanda) currently based on [Maringá](https://en.wikipedia.org/wiki/Maring%C3%A1).
+I graduated from [UNIOESTE](https://pt.wikipedia.org/wiki/Universidade_Estadual_do_Oeste_do_Paran%C3%A1) on August 2022 with 3.48 GPA and 88/100 average grade.

-After taking part on research projects during my BSc, having [papers published](http://lattes.cnpq.br/4911200081874612) on international scale symposiums and being part of the [PETComp Group](https://petsite-bd39a.web.app/), I've decided to pursue carreer as a Software Developer.
-Actually I'm looking for my first job as a Junior Software Developer.
+I have experience with technologies such as Python, JavaScript, and Java.
+I also contributed to complex projects like banking applications and fault tolerance systems for oil rigs.
+I have extensive experience in working with agile methodology and working as a team player in the most amazing companies.
+I took part in a lot of research projects during my BSc, having [papers published](http://lattes.cnpq.br/4911200081874612) on international scale symposiums and being part of the [PETComp Group](https://petsite-bd39a.web.app/).
+Working with exciting technologies and dynamic teams is what makes me feel accomplished professionally, and that's what I'm looking for.

-My personal interests are very broad, they go from Vegetarianism, Cheerleading and Tabletop Role Playing Games to Bodybuilding, Modified Cars and Competitive First Person Shooters.
+My personal interests are very broad, they go from Veganism, Tabletop Role Playing Games and Traveling to Bodybuilding, Modified Cars and Competitive First Person Shooters.

-You can reach me through [LinkedIn](https://www.linkedin.com/in/igorfnegrizoli/) or email at igor.negrizoli@gmail.com
+You can reach me through [LinkedIn](https://www.linkedin.com/in/igorfnegrizoli/) or email at igor.negrizoli at gmail.com

 ---